 2. What facilities does Resipole Farm Holiday Park have?

-Resipole Farm Holiday Park has a laundry and lots of peace and quiet!
+Resipole Farm Holiday Park has a boat storage and launching facilities, reception area and laundry (with washing machines and tumble dryers) and lots of peace and quiet!
 The majority of our holiday home owners come to our holiday park in Scotland because of our location and also the tranquility of the site.

 3. Can I rent my holiday home out?

-Resipole Farm Holiday Park strictly forbids the private renting out of owner’s holiday homes.
+Resipole Farm Holiday Park does not permit the private renting out of owner’s holiday homes.
 We pride ourselves on the peace and quiet of our Scottish holiday park and this would be jeopardised if we allowed the renting of holiday homes.

 4. Are friends and family allowed to use the holiday home?